API Reference

 Generate a random

--bit number from aflip_state
+k-bit number from aflip_state.

 Additional PRNGs